Kinesiology

 KINES 396: Directed Undergraduate Research

 This course provides a comprehensive research opportunity, including an introduction to relevant background material, technical instruction, identification of a meaningful project, and data collection.
-The topic is determined by the faculty member in charge of the course and may relate to his/her research interests.
+The topic is determined by the faculty member in charge of the course and may relate to their research interests.
 Offered based on department decision.
 May be offered as a 1.00 credit course or .50 credit course.

 Prerequisite: determined by individual instructor.